nsfmc/generic-cx-content/05.essays/70.slopefields/essay.md

     ...

 I iterated over *all the values* and then used that to set the animation delay.
 My goodness! how ridiculous!
 That's basically as bad as writing out all those css animations one-by-one.
+But i mean, the takeaway was that *the idea* was not bad *even if* my initial implementation was.

-Instead, I set down the project and took until the next morning to realize that i could do something *much* less ridiculous:
+Instead, I set down the project for the day and it took until the next morning to realize that i could do something *much* less ridiculous:

     ...
     for (var x=0; x < dartCols; x += 1){